’13 Reasons Why’: Selena Gomez Netflix Series Scores Rave Reviews

 Today marked the world premiere of Selena Gomez’s highly anticipated Netflix series 13 Reasons Why.

-Based on the best selling novel of the same name by Jay Asher, it tells the story of teenager Clay Jensen and his quest for answers into why his classmate and crush Hannah ended her life.
+Based on the best-selling novel of the same name by Jay Asher, it tells the story of teenager Clay Jensen and his quest for answers into why his classmate and crush Hannah ended her life.

-Part coming-of-age story, part teen mystery/thriller, the series (which Gomez executive produces) was first announced back in October 2015.
-At the time, Gomez was slated to star as the lead role Hannah Baker.
+Part coming-of-age story and part teen mystery/thriller, the series (which Gomez executive produces) was first announced back in October of 2015.
+At the time, Gomez was slated to star as Hannah Baker.
 Shortly afterward, it was announced that she wouldn’t star but instead serve as one of the executive producers of the project.
 She even covers the song “Only You” for the series’ soundtrack.

 2 days til @13ReasonsWhy… Here's a 1st listen to my cover of "Only You” from the soundtrack, inspired by Hannah and Clay's story.
 Out 3/30! pic.twitter.com/aSrAFhpFoY